Extrapolation sans epidemiological evidence: Govt trashes report on higher Covid deaths | Health

 States and Union Territories have been urged through formal communications, multiple video conferences and through the deployment of Central teams for correct recording of deaths in accordance with laid down guidelines, it said.

-The Health Ministry said that it has also regularly emphasised the need for a robust reporting mechanism for monitoring district-wise cases and deaths on a daily basis ''States consistently reporting a lower number of daily deaths was told to re-check their data.
-A case in point is the Union Government writing to the State of Bihar to provide detailed date and district-wise break-up of the reconciled number of deaths to Union Health Ministry,'' it said.
-The statement said there shall always be the difference in mortality recorded during a profound and prolonged public health crisis such as COVID pandemic and well-conducted research studies on excess mortalities, usually done after the event when data on mortalities are available from reliable sources.
+The Health Ministry said that it has also regularly emphasised the need for a robust reporting mechanism for monitoring district-wise cases and deaths on a daily basis ''States consistently reporting lower number of daily deaths were told to re-check their data.
+A case in point is the Union Government writing to the State of Bihar to provide detailed date and district wise break-up of the reconciled number of deaths to Union Health Ministry,'' it said.
+The statement said there shall always be the difference in mortality recorded during a profound and prolonged public health crisis such as the COVID pandemic and well conducted research studies on excess mortalities, usually done after the event when data on mortalities are available from reliable sources.
 The methodologies for such studies are well established, the data sources are defined as also the valid assumptions for computing mortality, the statement said.
+Separately, the ministry said in its daily update that the country has reported a total of 2,93,59,155 cases and 3,67,081 deaths by Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)